-MPS IVA Morquio disease
+MPS I Hurler disease

 Information for individuals, parents and families

 Society for Mucopolysaccharide Diseases mpssociety.org.uk

 In this booklet

-- 3 What is MPS IVA?
+- 3 What is MPS I Hurler?

-- 4 How is MPS IVA inherited?
+- 4 How is MPS I inherited?

-- 5 How is MPS IVA diagnosed?
+- 5 How is MPS I Hurler diagnosed?

-- 6 Is there a test for MPS IVA in pregnancy?
+- 6 Is there a test for MPS I in pregnancy?

 - 7 What are the possible symptoms and how are they managed?

-- 15 Living with MPS IVA Morquio
+- 15 Living with MPS I Hurler

-- 16 Joanne's story: living with MPS IVA
+- 16 Miya lives with MPS I Hurler

-- 18 What kind of treatments and therapies are available for MPS IVA?
+- 18 What kind of treatments and therapies are available for MPS I Hurler?

 - 19 Where can I get more information and support?

-There is huge variability within this condition and some people may experience only some of the symptoms, while the severity of those symptoms can also vary.
-This booklet is produced by the Society for Mucopolysaccharide Diseases (MPS Society) and is designed to help those affected by MPS IVA and their familiesunderstand its causes and effects.
-While there is currently no cure for individuals affected by MPS IVA, this booklet explores how best to understand and manage the disease.
+There is huge variability within this condition.
+Some people may experience only some of the symptoms while the severity of those symptoms can also vary.
+This booklet is produced by the Society for Mucopolysaccharide Diseases (MPS Society) and is designed to help those affected by MPS I Hurler and their families to understand its causes and effects.
+While there is currently no cure for people affected by MPS I Hurler, this booklet explores how best to understand and manage the disease.
 It draws on the experiences of patients, carers, families and medical professionals as well as medical literature.
-MPS IVA disease was first identified by Dr Morquio in 1929 What is MPS IVA?
+MPS I Hurler disease displays a spectrum of symptoms What is MPS I Hurler?

-MPS IVA, known as Morquio disease, is a mucopolysaccharide disease.
+MPS I is a mucopolysaccharide disease.
 Mucopolysaccharides, also called glycosaminoglycans (GAGs), are long chains of sugar molecules used to build bones, cartilage, skin, tendons and other tissues in the body.
 Glycosaminoglycans (GAGs) used to be called mucopolysaccharides, which is why these diseases are known as mucopolysaccharide diseases Muco means jelly-like poly means many saccharides means sugar In the course of normal life there is a continuous recycling process which consists of building new materials and breaking down old ones ready for disposal.
-This breakdown and recycling process takes place in a special part of the body's cells called the lysosomes, which is why MPS IVA and other similar conditions are also known as lysosomal storage diseases.
-Thie process requires a series of special biochemical tools called enzymes.
-What causes MPS IVA?
+This breakdown and recycling process takes place in a special part of the body's cells called the lysosomes, which is why MPS I and other similar conditions are also known as lysosomal storage diseases.
+The process requires a series of special biochemical tools called enzymes.
+MPS I includes Hurler, Hurler-Scheie and Scheie diseases.
+These diseases differ in severity across a spectrum of symptoms.
+Hurler disease (severe form) was first identified by Dr Hurler in 1919; later in 1962 Dr Scheie identified MPS I Scheie disease (mild form).
+People with MPS I who appear not to fit clearly at either end of the spectrum of Hurler or Scheie are classified with Hurler-Scheie disease.
+What causes MPS I Hurler?

-MPS IVA is the result of a specific enzyme (N-acetyl-galactosamine 6-sulfatase) either not working correctly or not being produced at all.
-This occurs because there is a mistake (mutation) in the gene called GALNS that gives the body the instructions for making the enzyme.
+MPS I Hurler is the result of a specific enzyme (called iduronidase) either not working correctly or not being produced at all.
+This occurs because there is a mistake (mutation) in the gene called IDUA that gives the body the instructions for making the enzyme.
 This enzyme is essential in breaking down large sugar molecules called GAGs.
 When these are not completely broken down they remain stored in the body's cells and accumulate in many tissues and organs.
-The symptoms of MPS IVA are a result of the build up of keratan sulphate and chondroitin sulphate in the body.
-In general, the severity of MPS IVA is related to the level of enzyme activity that remains.
-Higher enzyme activity levels, lead to less build up of keratan sulphate and chondrotin sulphate within the body, resulting in milder signs and symptoms (sometimes called attenuated disease).
-Lower or absent enzyme activity levels lead to build up of keratan sulphate and chondroitin sulphate within the body resulting in prominent signs and symptoms of MPS IVA.
-What can I expect in the future?
+The symptoms of MPS I Hurler are a result of the build-up of dermatan sulphate and heparan sulphate in the body.
+In general, the severity of MPS I Hurler is related to the level of enzyme activity that remains.
+Higher enzyme activity levels lead to less build up of dermatan sulphate and heparan sulphate within the body, resulting in milder signs and symptoms (sometimes called attenuated disease).
+Lower or absent enzyme activity levels lead to a build up of dermatan sulphate and heparan sulphate within the body, resulting in varying moderate to severe symptoms of MPS I Hurler-Scheie and MPS I Hurler.
+How is MPS I Hurler inherited?